piomin/openshift-quickstart/basic-with-db/readme.md

 ```

 Does the application start successfully? \
+First, you can import a project source code into your IDE, e.g. Eclipse. \
+Choose `File` -> `Import` -> `Existing Maven Projects`.
+Click `Next`.
+Open the `openshift-quickstart` directory.
+Click `Deselect all`.
+Inside the `basic-with-db` module select `person-app` and `insurance-app` modules.
+CLick `Finish`. \
 Let's fix some problems.
-Add the configuration properties for database connection only for a development mode:
+Add the configuration properties for database connection only for a development mode in the `src/main/resources/application.properties` file:
 ```properties
 %dev.quarkus.datasource.db-kind=h2
 %dev.quarkus.datasource.username=sa